This add-on is operated by Rails Autoscale

 If you’re still not seeing activity in the dashboard, check your application logs.
 The

-rails_autoscale_agent gem writes to your application log for each request and when it reports metrics every minute.
-If the gem is installed correctly, you should see logs preceeded with “[RailsAutoscaleAgent]”.
+rails_autoscale_agent gem writes to your application log for each request and when it reports metrics via the Rails Autoscale API.
+If the gem is installed correctly, you should see logs preceeded with “[RailsAutoscale]”.
+Use the following command to tail Rails Autoscale logs in your app:

 Migrating between plans